On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of -K a hler structures

 \section{Local stabilities of $p$-K\"{a}hler structures}

 Local stabilities of complex structures are significant in deformation theory of complex structures.
-L. Alessandrini--G. Bassanelli \cite{AB90} proved that $(n-1)$-K\"ahlerian property is not preserved under the small deformations for balanced manifolds nor, more generally, for $p$-K\"ahler manifolds $(p > 1)$, while, motivated by the proof of \cite[Theorem 9.23]{Vo02}, we plan to reprove the local stabilities of $p$-K\"{a}hler structures with the $\p\bp$-lemma in this section, based on the extension of closed complex differential forms in Subsection \ref{important} and the deformation openness of the $\p\bp$-lemma.
+Alessandrini--Bassanelli \cite{AB90} proved that the $(n-1)$-K\"ahlerian property is not preserved under the small deformations for balanced manifolds, nor for more general \textit{$p$-K\"ahler manifolds} (the basics of this concept are introduced in Appendix \ref{p}), where $p > 1$, while, motivated by the proof of \cite[Theorem 9.23]{Vo02}, we plan to reprove Theorem \ref{pkahler introduction} due to \cite{RWZ19} in this section.
+This will be based on the extension of closed complex differential forms discussed in Subsection \ref{important}, as well as the deformation openness of the $\p\bp$-property.